JieFeng-cse/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-My name is Jie Feng, a Junior student.
+My name is Jie Feng, a senior undergraduate student.
 I am looking for a PhD position enrolled in fall 2021.

 I study in the Mixed Honor Class in Chu Kochen Honors College at Zhejiang University, an Honor Program for top 5% students at Zhejiang University.
 My major is Control Science and Engineering.